mrdipeshashah/Apple-Watch-Health-Tracking-Data/README.md

 ### DASHBOARD TEMPLATE

-A copy of the dashobard can be made and linked to the Big Query views
+A templated dashobard can be made, inked to the Big Query views to build your own health view

 https://datastudio.google.com/reporting/29fdaf9a-2cf2-4616-9640-92cf41a6dcda